 Sketching in the Museums requires special permission and a permit.
 If your class would like to sketch in the permanent collection galleries, please make a reservation at least four weeks in advance by completing the Museum Visit Request.

 Prior to the visit, classes should review our sketching, copying, or painting guidelines.

-The Achenbach Foundation for Graphic Arts houses the Museums’ collection of works on paper (prints, drawings, and photographs) and is available for classes of up to 15 students.
+The Achenbach Foundation for Graphic Arts houses the Museums’ collection of works on paper (prints, drawings, and photographs) and is available for classes of up to 12 students.
 Object selection and class sessions are coordinated with a curator.
 Appointments to view objects from the collection can be requested by filling out this form.
 See our guidelines for class visits here.